CodyDeLaTorre/reading-notes/401/read29.md

 ## Django X

-Django X is super useful template for creating django projects!!
+Django X is a super useful template for creating django projects!!

 ## Things I Want To Know More About

-- Why cant we use the base user model?
+- Why can't we use the base user model?
 Is the custom user just more flexible?

 ---